Cyprus in the Middle Ages: Byzantine reconquest

-In the year 965 or slightly earlier, the Byzantines reconquered the island and installed theme.
+In 965 or slightly earlier, the Byzantines reconquered the island and set up a theme.
 The general Niketas Chalkoutzes led the reconquest, of which no details are known, and was probably the first governor of Cyprus after that.

 A rebellion by governor Theophilos Erotikos in 1042, and another in 1091 by Rhapsomates, failed as they were quickly subdued by imperial forces.

 In 1185, the last Byzantine governor of Cyprus, Isaac Komnenos, from a minor line of the Komnenos imperial house, rose in rebellion and attempted to seize the throne.
 His attempted coup was unsuccessful, but Komnenos was able to retain control of the island.
-Byzantine actions against Komnenos failed because he enjoyed the support of William II of Sicily.
-The emperor had agreed with the sultan of Egypt to close Cypriot harbours to the Crusaders.
+Byzantine actions against Komnenos failed as he had the support of William II of Sicily.
+The emperor had agreed with the Sultan of Egypt to close Cypriot harbours to the Crusaders.